LeoTsui/CS259D_Notes_HW/notes/BotMiner.md

 * Two-layer
     * Cluster according to the activity types
-    * Cluster according to the activity features
         * Scan activity features
             * Scanning ports
             * Target subnet
         * Spam activity features
-    * SMTP connection destinations
+            * Highly overlapped SMTP connection destinations
         * Binary download
-    * First/random portion/packet of the binary
+            * Capture and compare the first portion (packet) of the binary
+    * Cluster according to the activity features

 ### Cross-plane Correlation

 * Calculate botnet score, $$s(h)$$, for every host $$h$$
 * Similarity score between host $$h_i$$ and $$h_j$$
-    * Indication function
+    * Indication function (boolean value)
 * Hierarchical clustering

 ## Limitations and Potential Solutions

-* Evading C-plane Monitoring and Clustering
+* Evading C-plane monitoring and clustering
     * Utilize a legitimate website
         * Maybe not able to hide this secondary URL and the corresponding communications
     * Manipulate their communication patterns